Recipe for Nigerian Plantain Pottage With Unripe Plantain

 - 1/4 cup palm oil

-- Wash the fish and put it in a pot.
+- Wash the fish and meat and put it in a pot.
 Add a little piece of stockfish for flavor.
 Season with salt, soy seasoning cubes and pepper.
 Cover the pot and set the heat to low.
 Leave to steam for about 5 minutes.